Category Archives: turbogears

 What good is an application—not matter how much information it contains—if the inability to easily search it renders it useless?
 Xapian to the Rescue Xapian is an excellent open source (GPL) search engine library.
 It is written in C++ and … Continue reading

 Arm yourself and prepare for battle!
 This post is intended as a reminder about the possible security attacks your Web application may be vulnerable to.
-While it is not meant as a comprehensive guide to Web-application security, it can give … Continue reading
+While it is not like an eCom babes course, it can still give you some … Continue reading

 Filters 0.1 Released